 When the foramina in the spinal column narrow, there is a danger that the residing spinal nerves will become painfully compressed.
 A variety of factors increase the risk of developing foraminal stenosis and neural compression, including:

 - Degenerative diseases

 - Spinal conditions like bulging discs, herniated discs, arthritis, and bone spurs

-While some foraminal stenosis risk factors cannot be avoided, other lifestyle changes can support a healthy spine, including:
+While some foraminal stenosis risk factors cannot be avoided, some lifestyle changes can support a healthy spine in addition to promoting overall well-being, including:

 - Maintain a healthy weight

 In the majority of cases, symptoms of foraminal stenosis can be managed with conservative treatments.
 Physical therapy, low-impact exercise, hot/cold therapy and over-the-counter analgesics have proven successful at minimizing pain, weakness and tingling that result from neural compression.
 If weeks or months of non-operative therapy do not prove effective, contact Laser Spine Institute.
 Our minimally invasive procedures have helped tens of thousands of people find relief from neck and back pain.